Kyhv Peak: Repeak Committee and renaming efforts

-Changing the name of "Squaw Peak" was first officially mentioned at a Provo Women's Day Lecture Series in March of 2017 by Provo mayor John Curtis.
+Changing the name of "Squaw Peak" was first officially mentioned at a Provo Women's Day Lecture Series in March 2017 by Provo mayor John Curtis.
 He said he was working with a committee towards changing the name of the peak as the word "squaw" is considered offensive to native tribes.
 Since the peak is owned by the federal government, Curtis admitted that Provo city's efforts were not guaranteed to result in a name change.

 Native activists such as Eugene Tapahe made statements in support of the name change at this time.

 In November 2017, a "Repeak Committee" made up of local activists, including indigenous people, came to prominence.
 The committee's first official act was presenting about the effort to rename "Squaw Peak" at Utah Valley University's Diversity Day Lecture Series.
 The group and their efforts were also featured in several local newspapers, including Provo's Daily Herald, the Deseret News, The Salt Lake Tribune, and Brigham Young University's Daily Universe.
-The group also started a Facebook and Instagram page to raise awareness and educate the public about the etymology of the word "squaw" and why a name change was being sought.

 In 2020, a Utah legislative committee met to streamline and localize the process of indigenous tribes applying to have geologic features with names related to indigenous languages renamed.
 Several members of the Repeak Committee were involved in bringing the bill before the Utah legislature.
 While the job of renaming geologic features is generally left up to petition approval by the Board of Geographic Names, this process can often take years. the resulting bill involved the Division of Indian Affairs in this process and specifically mentioned the use of the name "squaw" as a reason to change the name of a place.
 The bill received unanimous approval by the Utah Legislature on October 19, 2020.
+Several polls during this time period suggested many indigenous people were not offended by a similar exonym, "redskin."

 On September 1, 2022, the U.S. Department of the Interior announced that the word "squaw" would be removed from all federal use, pushing forward movements to rename locations all over the United States.
 The announcement including approving over 600 proposals for name changes, including changing "Squaw Peak to "Kyhv Peak."
 The name was officially changed on the website of the U.S. Geologic Survey Department on September 9, 2022.
 This new name has ties to the Northern Ute language, specifically a variation of the Northern Ute word for "mountain."